-For your team members, ask where they need support.
+Ask your team members where they need support.
 For example, do they feel bogged down with admin tasks?
 Or do they feel like too many prospects are low quality?
 As for prospects, assess negative feedback they’ve left about your sales process.
 Take note of this feedback—both from prospects and your sales team—as issues that good CRM tactics could potentially solve.

 Choose issues your CRM can solve

-To figure out which sales problems your CRM can solve and solve best, learn about the tool’s features.
+To figure out which sales problems your CRM techniques can solve, learn about the tool’s features.
 The better you understand your CRM, the easier it will be to see opportunities for improvement with the tool.
-Here are a few examples of sales problems that could be solved by a CRM:
+Here are a few examples of sales problems that your CRM can easily solve:

 Set goals based on where your concerns and CRM features overlap

-Based on the problems you’ve picked out that the tool can solve, set concrete objectives for your team’s CRM use.
+Based on the problems you’ve identified, set concrete objectives for your team’s CRM use.
 Say, for example, your problem is a low prospect-to-customer conversion rate, and you hope to use your CRM’s targeted prospect lists to increase the metric.

-Using your knowledge of the feature, you set a CRM objective of increasing the conversion rate by 20% in three months.
-By setting clear CRM goals, you and your sales team have a clear framework for evaluating how much value you’re getting out of the tool.
+Armed with your knowledge of the feature, you set a CRM objective of increasing the conversion rate by 20 percent in three months.
+By articulating clear CRM goals, you and your sales team have a clear framework for evaluating how much value you’re getting out of the tool.

 Now that you’ve decided on which goals to focus on, you need key performance indicators (KPIs) to track your progress.
 Start by reviewing the goal you set in Step 1, and ask yourself which KPIs align with that objective.

-Say, for example, you hope to increase monthly recurring revenue by 15% over the next six months with the help of your CRM.
+Say, for example, you hope to increase monthly recurring revenue by 15 percent over the next six months with the help of your CRM.
 To evaluate how the tool is impacting sales, you might track the following metrics:

 One of the biggest benefits of a sales CRM is that it can automate administrative tasks that typically burden reps, such as activity tracking and revenue reporting.
-This automation has been shown to result in 53% higher conversion rates and 3.1% higher annual growth.
+In fact, 80 percent of automation users experience improved lead generation and 77 percent see more conversions.

 Reap these benefits by figuring out which current sales department tasks could be automated with a CRM, such as:

-The team’s reporting needs.
-Many CRMs can create activity reports based on data like the number of sales calls per month, sales closing ratio rate, and sales rep follow-ups.
+- Reporting: Many CRMs have analytics, too.
+They can create activity reports based on data like the number of sales calls per month, sales closing ratio rate, and sales rep follow-ups.
 They can also auto-generate monthly sales reports to track revenue and sales forecasts, along with a number of other reports.

-One of the most significant benefits of using automation is the fact that reps save time on manual tasks.
-Instead of wasting precious hours on redundant emails and notes, reps can focus on high-level activities that help them meet their goals.
+Automation’s most significant benefit is how much time reps save on manual tasks.
+Instead of wasting precious hours on redundant emails and notes, reps can focus on high-level activities that actually help them meet their goals.

 Determine where and how prospects interact with your brand

-To figure out how your CRM can enhance prospect interactions, you first need to list all of the channels where reps interact with potential customers.
-These channels might include social media, email, phone call, text, or even chatbots.
+To figure out how your CRM enhances prospect interactions, first list all of the channels where reps interact with potential customers.
+These channels might include social media, email, phone calls, text, or even chatbots.

 Once you’ve picked out your prospects’ favorite communication channels, see if you can integrate them with your CRM.

-Many CRMs have the ability to connect with communication tools through integrations and plugins.
-This means reps can reach out to prospects on social, phone, text, and more from their CRM.
-This centralization means reps can follow up promptly and reduces the likelihood they’ll miss messages with CRM notifications.
+Many CRMs connect with communication tools through integrations and plugins.
+This means reps can reach out to prospects on social, phone, text, and more—right from their CRM dashboard.
+With centralized communication, reps can follow up promptly, reducing the likelihood of missed messages.

 For example, Zendesk Sell offers the following:

-An automated power dialer.
-Allows reps to call prospects directly from Sell without dialing numbers manually.
+- Automated power dialer: Allows reps to call prospects directly from Sell without dialing numbers manually.

-Chat widget.
-Once added to your website, the widget will enable reps to live chat with site visitors from Sell.
+- Chat widget: Enables live chat with site visitors from Sell.

-Email.
-Lets you connect existing email accounts to Sell so reps can use the sales CRM to track email open rate and clicks.
+- Email: Connects existing email accounts to track email open rates and clicks.

 When you identify touchpoints in your sales funnel that overlap with your sales CRM, it’s easier to show your sales reps exactly how the CRM can bolster their process.
-When your team connects with them at the right time, with the right channel, prospects flow more smoothly and quickly through the sales funnel.
+When your team connects with prospects at the right time, with the right channel, prospects flow more smoothly and quickly through the sales funnel.

-The data in your CRM isn’t just useful for the sales team—it’s also incredibly informative for your company’s marketing and support departments.
+CRM data isn’t just useful for the sales team—it’s also incredibly informative for your company’s marketing and support departments.
 Likewise, marketing and support teams have data that could help your sales reps craft more compelling pitches and close deals faster.

 As with marketing teams, it also makes sense for sales teams to share data with support departments through their CRM.
 This connection works in Sell if your support team also uses Zendesk Support.
-With both tools connected, support reps are able to share open tickets with sales reps who originally sold the product to the customer.
-Seeing the ticket, sales reps can quickly give support reps feedback on the best way to solve the issue.
+Support reps share open tickets with sales reps who originally sold the product to the customer.
+The sales team then provides support reps with feedback and possible solutions.

 Create onboarding manuals